October 28, 2025

 TMCs employ experts who know the travel industry inside and out.
 They have a nuanced understanding of market trends, airline routes, how to negotiate with hotels, and other skills that can help businesses secure better prices.

-By leveraging their industry connections and expertise, TMCs often negotiate reduced rates and perks that aren't readily available to individuals or small businesses.
-These cost-saving strategies can improve your ROI from corporate travel.
+By leveraging their industry connections and expertise, TMCs often negotiate reduced rates and perks that aren't readily available to your small business.
+These cost-saving strategies can improve your return on investment (ROI) from corporate travel.

 2. Streamlined travel booking and management